AniTho/web_dev_learn/README.md

 - __DAY 03:__ Completed Introduction to html from (https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML) which involves learning some semantic tags, how to structure the webpage and how to use appropriate tags for better accessibility to all user.
 Also structured a cover letter as part of an assignment.

 ![Day 3 final result](./data/Day_003_result.png)

+- __DAY 04:__ Studied about adding multimedia in the html and improve the user accessibility using figure tag.
+Also learnt to embed the content.
+Started learning about tables.